Bitcoin-IPC: Scaling Bitcoin with a Network of Proof-of-Stake Subnets: The protocol

-\dotparagraph{Validator leaving} A validator declares the intention to leave the subnet by submitting a dedicated transaction (created by the \btcProvider module, accessible by the \ipcCli \leaveCommand command, see \Cref{sec:ipc-cli}) to the Bitcoin network.
-When finalized, the transaction gets picked up by the \btcMonitor of each validator in the subnet, allowing it to be processed the next time the subnet creates a checkpoint.

-\dotparagraph{Adding stake} A validator can increase its stake in the subnet using the \stakeCommand \ipcCli command.
-This is implemented in a similar way as the \joinCommand command, having the validator send the additional collateral to the multisig address of the subnet.

-\dotparagraph{Removing stake} A validator can decrease its stake in the subnet using the \unstakeCommand \ipcCli command.
-This is implemented in a similar way as the leave-subnet command, having the validator submit a dedicated transaction to the Bitcoin network, which is then picked up by the \btcMonitor and processed the next time the subnet creates a checkpoint.
+The \joinCommand command (\Cref{sec:join-subnet}) can be called after the subnet is \activeSubnet; the only difference is that the collateral is then locked with the current subnet multisig rather than the \whitelistMultisig.
+A validator that wishes to leave submits a dedicated \leaveCommand transaction to Bitcoin, which is picked up by the \btcMonitor and processed at the next checkpoint.
+Similarly, a validator can increase its collateral by sending additional funds to the subnet's multisig (analogous to \joinCommand), or decrease it by submitting a dedicated transaction to the subnet.

-\dotparagraph{Processing the subnet membership changes} \ipc maintains a configuration number, \configurationNumber, which is incremented each time the subnet membership changes.
-The \btcMonitor detects and stores all the aforementioned membership changes.
-When the subnet creates the next checkpoint, if membership changes exist, the \configurationNumber is incremented.
-The \opGetTopDownMessages{} method adds output UTXOs to the \checkpointTx for each validator that has left the subnet or removed part of its stake.
-Moreover, the \opGetTopDownMessages{} method returns the new configuration number to the subnet, as well as a description of the new validator set and their weights.
+When a checkpoint is created and membership changes are pending, the \btcProvider adds output UTXOs to the \checkpointTx for each validator that has left or reduced its collateral, and returns the updated \configurationNumber and the new validator set with their weights to the subnet.